LaunchPadLab/lp-subsection-generator/README.md

 > yarn generate-subsection {section-name} {path}
 ```

-The `path` option should be the path to the directory where you'd like the subsection to be generated (ex. `./src/js/main/`).
+The `path` option should be the path to the directory where you'd like the subsection to be generated (optional, default=`./src/js/main/`).

 ## Contribution